UNINETTSigma2/documentation/quick/saga.md

 compute nodes, which have 40 cpus (cores) and ~ 185 GiB RAM.
 A subset of the nodes have ~ 370 GiB RAM.

-Note users from Fram: on Saga, the queue system only hands out cpus and memory, not whole node, so one _must_ specify `--mem-per-cpu` (or `--mem`) for all types of jobs.
+A note for users from Fram: on Saga, the queue system only hands out cpus and memory, not whole node, so one _must_ specify `--mem-per-cpu` (or `--mem`) for all types of jobs.